-I strongly support your proposal to require companies to expense stock options.
+I strongly support your proposal to require companies to list stock options on their financial statements.
 Not expensing stock options has promoted their overuse in CEO pay against the long-term interests of shareholders.
-I believe stock options provided a financial incentive for Enron executives to cook the books.
+For example, I believe stock options provided a financial incentive for Enron executives to cook the books.